Updated Mar 15, 2026 § For Kids

 This is where Tile wins decisively.
 GPS and cellular radios consume far more power than Bluetooth.

 The Tile Pro uses a standard CR2032 coin cell that lasts about a year.
 The Tile Mate 2024 has a sealed battery rated for 3 years.
-You don't think about charging.
-You don't think about docking.
-It just works.
+You don’t think about charging or docking — it just works.

 Alerts and Monitoring